nathanin/caffe-segnet-crf/README.md

 ```

-Caffe-SegNet contributes the upsample layer, and dense image data layer.
+Caffe-SegNet contributes the upsample layer, batch normalization, and dense image data layer.
 CRFasRNN contributes Meanfield layer which implements Conditional Random Fields according to their paper (below).
 I used `make` to compile. `CMake` lists have yet to be updated.
+All I did was clone SegNet from TimoSaemann's repo (below), and pull in CRFasRNN most up-to-date branch with the factored out layer headers.
+I have rewritten the original `DenseImageData` layer to work with the updated layer read/write functions.
 The tests (except noted) pass and I obtain resonable results with the demonstration CRFasRNN model.

 **Note that `make runtest` fails the Meanfield layer gradient checker.
 I observed intractably long execution time in GPU mode, and many, many fails in CPU mode.**